Nebukam/PCGExtendedToolkit/docs/GeneralInfos.md

 ## Soft-typed-*ish* Attribute Getters

 PCG Attributes are, by nature, strongly typed.
-PCGEx nodes that read attributes have a slightly different approach, and will instead attempt to read the data needed for computation, no matter what the incoming type is.
+Some PCGEx nodes that read attributes have a slightly different approach, and will instead attempt to read the data needed for computation, no matter what the incoming type is.
 This translate as attribute picker often displaying extra options, such as *Field*, or *Axis*:

 #### Field